myinusa/app-onboarding-survey/README.md

 ##  TODO

 - Need to look at why concurrently doesn't allow backend to make calls
-- Going from start page to questions doesn't make fetch call
+- Going from start page to questions doesn't make fetch call (Have to refresh the page for the data to come in)
 - Redux implementation